Amalaltlb/Paris-Cycling-Traffic-Analysis/README.md

 - Cleaning and structuring large real-world civic datasets with Python
 - Handling datetime data, outlier detection, and missing value analysis
-- Building interactive Power BI dashboards from Python-cleaned data
+- Building exploratory data visualisations in Python to surface patterns and communicate findings to the team
 - Collaborating on a data science team project with clear role attribution